Eshco93/dxlAPRS-SHUE/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/34800304/215267742-2082bc5c-1b36-480e-8ccb-8faaecc828cd.png"></p>

 The APRS packages received from udpbox via UDP are stored in a queue.
 The stored packages are then processed once at a time, which involves parsing and reformatting the telemetry data to the [SondeHub Telemetry Format](https://github.com/projecthorus/sondehub-infra/wiki/SondeHub-Telemetry-Format).
 The reformatted telemetry data is again stored in a queue, waiting for upload to the [SondeHub Tracker](https://sondehub.org/) database.
 The upload takes place at fixed time intervals (See section [6.](https://github.com/Eshco93/dxlAPRS-SHUE#6-running-the-dxlaprs-sondehub-uploader-extension)).
 When an upload is performed, all the telemetry data currently in the queue is uploaded at once.
-Another completely independent process handles the upload of the station data.
+Another completely independent process handles the upload of the station data, which also takes place at fixed time intervals (See section [6.](https://github.com/Eshco93/dxlAPRS-SHUE#6-running-the-dxlaprs-sondehub-uploader-extension)).
 Receiving, processing, telemetry uploading and station uploading are all performed by concurrently running threads.
 ## Setup
 This section will guide you through the setup of the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE).
 ### 1. Prerequisites